rockotseng/java-pcf-workshops/README.md

 ## Deploying applications with application manifest

+We can push applications in a much more convenient way rather than passing a potentially long list of parameters.
+We can move all those parameters to a yml file called *Application Manifest*.
+Below there is a list of all the things we can configure thru a manifest file.

+There is nothing said on how you want to author a `manifest.yml`.
+You can generate this file when you are about to push the application.
+You can have one version of this file in git and customize it just before you push the application.
+You can do whatever suits you.

+The `flight-availability` comes with a default `app-manifest.yml` in the root folder.
+This manifest is not ready to use as it is, it must be pre-processed by Maven to produce a `target/app-manifest.yml`.

+To use this manifest we do the following:
+`cf -f target/manifest.yml`

+*Things we can do with the manifest.yml file* (more details [here](http://docs.pivotal.io/pivotalcf/1-9/devguide/deploy-apps/manifest.html))
 - [ ] simplify push command with manifest files (`-f <manifest>`, `-no-manifest`)
 - [ ] register applications with DNS (`domain`, `domains`, `host`, `hosts`, `no-hostname`, `random-route`, `routes`).
 We can register http and tcp endpoints.
 - [ ] deploy applications without registering with DNS (`no-route`) (for instance, a messaging based server which does not listen on any port)